Detecting Correlation Efficiently in Stochastic Block Models: Breaking Otter's Threshold in the Entire Supercritical Regime: Introduction

 Given two graphs $(A,B)$ on the vertex set $[n]$, our goal is to study the following hypothesis testing problem: determine whether $(A,B)$ is sampled from $\mathbb P_{n}$ or $\mathbb Q_n$, where $\mathbb Q_n$ is the distribution of two independent stochastic block models $\mathcal S(n,\tfrac{\lambda s}{n},\epsilon)$.
 In our previous work \cite{CDGL24+} (where we considered symmetric SBMs with $k$ communities for $k\geq 2$), we considered the problem of testing $\Pb_n$ against $\widetilde{\Qb}_n$, where $\widetilde{\Qb}_n$ is the law of two independent \ER graphs $\mathcal G(n, \tfrac{\lambda s}{n})$.
 We showed that in the subcritical regime $\epsilon^2 \lambda s<1$ where community recovery in a single graph is (information-theoretically) impossible, there is evidence suggesting that no efficient algorithm can distinguish $\mathbb P_n$ and $\widetilde{\Qb}_n$ provided $s<\sqrt{\alpha}$, where $\alpha$ is Otter's threshold.
 In addition, \cite[Theorem~2]{MNS15} implies that when $k=2$ (as we focus on in this paper) $\widetilde{\Qb}_n$ and $\Qb_n$ are mutually contiguous in the subcritical regime (although their result focuses on a single graph, extending it to two \emph{independent} graphs is straightforward).
 Altogether, we see that there are evidences suggesting that no efficient algorithm can distinguish any two measures from $\{ \mathbb P_n,\mathbb Q_n,\widetilde{\mathbb Q}_n \}$ as long as $s<\sqrt{\alpha}$.
 This aligns with the lower bound established in \cite{DDL23+} for the problem of distinguishing a pair of correlated \ER graphs from a pair of independent \ER graphs.
 Thus, we see that in the subcritical regime, this model belongs to the same algorithmic universality class with the correlated \ER model.
-On the contrary, in this paper, we focus on the supercritical regime $\epsilon^2 \lambda s >1$ where efficient community detection and (weak) recovery in each individual graph are possible.
-Our main result stated below suggests that the testing problem is strictly easier than that in the subcritical regime in the algorithmic sense, at least when the ``community signal strength'' $\epsilon^2 \lambda s$ is sufficiently large.
+In stark contrast, in this paper, we focus on the supercritical regime $\epsilon^2 \lambda s >1$ where efficient community detection and (weak) recovery in each individual graph are possible.
+Our main result stated below suggests that the testing problem is strictly easier than that in the subcritical regime in the algorithmic sense.